danieljprice/splash/docs/advanced.rst

       axis =  -2

-The option to plot a scale of a particular length is also to be found in the le(g)end menu.
+The option to plot a scale of a particular length is also to be found in the :ref:`sec:menu-g`.
 We will choose to plot a scale of length 0.1 pc.

 ::